adrianphoulady/bocr/README.md

-# bOCR: Advanced OCR Framework with Vision LLMs
+# bOCR: OCR Framework with Vision LLMs

-**bOCR** is a high-performance Optical Character Recognition (OCR) framework that uses Vision Large Language Models (VLLMs) for accurate text extraction and document processing.
-Designed for efficiency and modularity, it simplifies OCR workflows with minimal setup.
+**bOCR** is an Optical Character Recognition (OCR) framework that uses Vision Large Language Models (VLLMs) for text extraction and document processing.

 ## Features